I may get paid commission for purchases made after clicking a link in this post.

 Think about it…

-One hour could be the difference between 2019 being YOUR BEST YEAR EVER or 2019 being a bit ‘meh’.
+One hour could be the difference between 2023 being YOUR BEST YEAR EVER… or 2023 being yet another year of wasted potential, yet another year when you fail to reach your goals, yet another year of ‘meh’.

 That’s worth one hour of your time, right?

-To help you get the most out of 2019 I have created a collection of FREE 2019 goal setting printables!
-There is a printable for each activity in my 2019 goal planning process.
+To help you get the most out of 2023, I have created this collection of FREE 2023 goal setting worksheets!
+There is a worksheet for each activity in my 2023 goal planning process.
 So hurry up and download them so you can get set to have your BEST YEAR EVER!

 OK, so the first step in the process is probably the most fun

-I want you to close your eyes for a couple of minutes and visualise what you want next year to look like.
-And, in particular, what you want December 2019 to look like.
+I want you to close your eyes for a couple of minutes and visualise what you want this next year to look like.
+And, in particular, what you want December 2023 to look like.

-In your ideal world what would you have achieved by December 2019?
+In your ideal world, what would you have achieved by December 2023?
 Where will you be?
 What will your life look like?
 What will your blog look like?

 Use your imagination and allow yourself to dream big